 An exception to this would be if the tariffs allow ex post adjustments to compensate for such movements in following regulatory periods.

-As we explained, if the market value is observed directly because the asset or company being valued is itself is publicly traded or has been sold or traded close to the valuation date, and under similar conditions to the valuation situation, then the observed market value should take priority.
+As noted previously, if the market value is observed directly because the asset or company being valued is itself publicly traded or has been sold or traded close to the valuation date, and under similar conditions to the valuation situation, then the observed market value should take priority.

-As we discussed, the market approach is often used as a crosscheck on the valuation produced by a discounted cash flow (as depicted by the arrow going from step 2 to step 4 in Figure 4).
+As noted previously, the market approach is often used as a crosscheck on the valuation produced by a discounted cash flow (as depicted by the arrow going from step 2 to step 4 in Figure 4).